 This project came about in response to my feelings about our planet being altered at an accelerating pace.
 World population is exploding, every spare piece of land is overbuilt and exploited, our resources are dwindling and/or are polluted, greed and disrespect for our natural world as well as life itself is the norm.
 As humans continue to procreate, conquer the planet and impose manmade order, we are left with the poverty of homogeneity and disorder.
 The majority of us have to travel someplace else to experience nature, whether it is a city park, a nature preserve, or an area set aside as open space.

-These works express my emotional response to that poverty of sprawl and manmade chaos, and are also personal metaphors for loss and change.
+These works also express my emotional response to that poverty of sprawl and manmade chaos, and are personal metaphors for loss and isolation.

 This body of work is an exploration of the night, a world of light and shadow.
 Some works are inspired by the night sky and its vastness and mystery.
 Others consider how artificial and natural light transform the night landscape, and how perception is altered, imagination triggered, and emotions heightened.
 A tree may become a sinister being or foliage playful beautiful forms bejeweled by light.